The Physical Education Graduation Requirement

 Dance: Wellspring Dance Classes

-Sport Skill: Badminton, Basketball, Equestrian, Pickleball, Racquetball, Golf, Soccer, Squash, Tai Chi, Tennis (Beginning and Advanced), Volleyball, Ultimate Frisbee Club, Stunt and Cheer Club
+Sport Skill: Badminton, Basketball, Equestrian, Golf, Pickleball, Racquetball, Soccer, Squash, Stunt and Cheer Club, Tai Chi, Tennis (Beginning and Advanced), Ultimate Frisbee Club, Volleyball

-Outdoor: Arboretum Stewardship, Backpacking, Land/Sea and Land/Sea Leadership, Outdoor Leadership (.4 units), River Canoeing, Rock Climbing, Wilderness First Aid and CPR, Snowshoeing, and Mountain Biking
+Outdoor: Arboretum Stewardship, Backpacking, Land/Sea and Land/Sea Leadership, Mountain Biking, Outdoor Leadership (.4 units), River Canoeing, Rock Climbing, Snowshoeing, Wilderness First Aid and CPR

 Independent Study: Courses available for an activity that is not offered on the course schedule.
 All independent studies will need an instructor and must be approved by the Department Chair.